-Other notable haunts include Meadow Farm Nursery Tea Room and the tea rooms at Northney Farm (see below).
+Other notable haunts include Meadow Farm Nursery Tea Room (CURRENTLY CLOSED) and the tea rooms at Northney Farm (see below).
 If you’ve booked a Hayling Island holiday, you’ll have plenty of time to check out the great places to eat on the island.

 And the Salt Shack Cafe at the top of the island, in Northney Marina does a great breakfast with a view.

 If you’re looking for a great day out on Hayling Island for adults, one of these great restaurants should definitely feature.